stephanieyenyu/AMR_System/README.md

 recoverable under partial observability across an unreliable service boundary — is the problem I would most want to pursue.

 The second concerns predictability.
 The event log holds 2,678 timestamped entries across 53 types, recording every state transition, every failure, and every operator intervention that followed.
 Failures are temporally clustered, with three days accounting for two thirds of them.
 Whether that record carries sufficient signal to anticipate failure, or to learn a recovery policy from the interventions operators selected, is a question the data could plausibly support and that I lack the background to pose rigorously.

 The third concerns measurement itself.
 Integration failure rates for robot systems are rarely reported.
-This deployment measured 12.47% against physical hardware, and that figure remains contaminated by logging artifacts I could not isolate.
+This system measured 12.47% against physical hardware in testing, and that figure remains contaminated by logging artifacts I could not isolate.
 Designing instrumentation that separates genuine failure from artifacts of its recording is a methodological problem I want to learn to address properly.

 These questions are the reason I am applying to graduate study in AI and robotics.
-The system described here occupies the layer beneath a learned policy: the component that must be correct before a policy has dependable state to act on, and the component that determines whether a robot deployment survives contact with residents who are absent, refuse parcels, and actuate controls out of order.
+The system described here occupies the layer beneath a learned policy: the component that must be correct before a policy has dependable state to act on, and the component that determines whether a robot deployment survives contact with recipients who are absent, refuse parcels, and actuate controls out of order.

 ---